Sylvia Dubois: Freedom

 In 1808, when Minna was out on grand-jury duty in Wilkes-Barre, the mistress had Dubois scrub the bar-room because guests were over.
 Dubois did not do the scrubbing to her liking, and the mistress hit her.
 In retaliation, Dubois struck the mistress, and she fell and landed against the door.
 Dubois thought that she had killed her at first.
 The other people in the bar-room attempted to intervene, but Dubois threatened them with physical violence, and no one approached her.

-Dubois fled to Chenango Point in New York, but her enslaver Minna sent for her.
+Dubois fled to Chenango Point in New York, but Minna sent for her.
 She went back to Great Bend, and Minna told her that if she took her child to New Jersey, he would write her a pass and officially give Dubois her freedom.
 Consequently, Dubois took her baby and went to Flagtown, New Jersey, to find her mother.
 There, she discovered that her mother had moved to New Brunswick, so she tracked her down and remained there for years.

 In 1812, Dubois' grandfather bought Cedar Summit on Sourland Mountain, where he opened Put's Tavern, an establishment known for being rowdy.
 Dubois set up her homestead near the tavern and took care of her grandfather, inheriting the tavern after he died.

 In the 1830s, Dubois and her two youngest daughters, Elizabeth Alexander and Charlotte Moore, went to court multiple times for disturbance of the peace, assault, and operation of an unlicensed house.
 Around 1840, Dubois' tavern and home burned down, and she lost her property for failing to pay taxes.